Yandex Cloud

 1. Create a CAPTCHA in Yandex Cloud.

-If having problems configuring SmartCaptcha:
+If you are having problems configuring SmartCaptcha:

 Getting startedGetting started